-Impact Magnitude Justification Influence on Minor The proposed facility will be immediately adjacent to the Landscape NOORo 1 plant and will therefore result with a cumulative Character Use impact on the landscape character.
-Impact upon Minor The site will be visible from the road to Tasselmant.
-However, Visual Amenity no tall structures will be visible.
-The predominant view will be of Receptors an even surface of reflectors.
-Night Time Minor The additional lighting of NOORo II to NOORo 1, will have a Lights cumulative impact on the sensitive receptors.
+Impact Magnitude Justification Glare Effect / Moderate The published evidence shows that heliostats in standby mode aerial can cause glare to aerial observers.
+The values were always receptors below the ocular damage threshold but after-image can be caused at far distances.
+Glare Effect / Negligible The published evidence shows that the glare effect does not Ground have a significant impact on ground receptors, as glare from receptors the illuminated receiver was small compared to the glare from the heliostats, and the heliostats are never pointing to the ground.
+Influence on Minor The proposed facility will be immediately adjacent to the Noor Landscape 1 plant and will therefore result with a cumulative impact on Character Use the landscape character.
+Impact upon Minor The site will be most visible while driving on the N10 and new Visual Amenity road to the villages.
+However, no tall structures will be visible. of Receptors The predominant view will be an even surface of reflectors.
+Night Time Minor The additional lighting of Noor III to Noor 1, will have a Lights cumulative impact on the sensitive receptors.

-Table 15-6 Landscape and Visual - Significance of Operation Impacts
+Table 15-6 Landscape, Visual and Glare - Significance of Operation Impacts

-Impact Magnitude Receptor Sensitivity Impact Significance Influence on Landscape Character Use Minor Landscape Low Negligible to Minor Impact upon Visual Amenity of Receptors Minor Visual Impacts Medium Minor Night Time Light Minor Visual Impacts Medium Minor
+Impact Magnitude Receptor Sensitivity Impact Significance Glare Effect / Aerial receptors Moderate Aerial receptors Medium Moderate Glare Effect / Ground receptors Negligible Ground receptors Medium Negligible to Minor Influence on Landscape Character Medium Landscape Character Medium Moderate Impact upon Visual Amenity of Receptors Minor Visual Impacts Medium Minor Night Time Light Minor Visual Impacts Medium Minor